 Watching Kobe Bryant for the last time in a purple and gold uniform was like many before as the Lakers’ legend scored 60 points in his farewell NBA game.
 He ended his 20 year NBA career with a touching speech that many will remember.

-There's no question Kobe Bryant is one of the most accomplished players in NBA history and we can't wait to see him back on the Lakers court on December 18, as the Lakers retire both of Kobe's numbers.
+There's no question Kobe Bryant is one of the most accomplished players in NBA history.

 Host a Private Event